Back to Projects

 This first stage involves construction of the Calvale to Calliope River Transmission Line Reinforcement Project.

-Please refer to the project’s webpage for further information on the planning and engagement activities completed to date, as well as the status of approvals.
+Please refer to the project webpage for further information on the planning and engagement activities completed to date, as well as the status of approvals.

-The second stage of the Gladstone Project involves the construction of the Bouldercombe to Larcom Creek Transmission Line Reinforcement Project.
+The second stage of the Gladstone Project involves the construction of a new transmission line between Bouldercombe and Larcom Creek with upgrades to the Bouldercombe and Larcom Creek substations.
+The stage includes the construction of the new Gladstone West Substation.

-For further information on this project, please refer to the project’s webpage
+For further information on this project, please refer to the project webpage

 Investment and funding decisions for future stages will be assessed and delivered as part of the Queensland Government’s PTI process.
 Please refer to our PTI webpage for further information on this investment process.